What Wildcat Enables

 Wildcat V2 enables borrowers to set up structures such as Masterchef contracts on top of their markets: a borrower may offer you a given rate of interest, but also stream additional tokens to you as an additional incentive for you to provide credit.
 We can easily envisage this being used as a liquidity mining mechanism of sorts, should it be opted for.

 Finally, Wildcat has drawn up and open-sourced a Master Loan Agreement that is cognisant of the fact that your engagement is in fact a credit agreement taking place on-chain between yourself and the borrower.
-We encourage lenders to make use of it if the borrower has opted to make use of it.
+We encourage lenders to sign it if the borrower has opted to make use of it.

 Put simply, with Wildcat, you know what you're getting.